-As a WJI 2030 member, you can access a leading multistakeholder community to accelerate your sustainability journey and performance.
-Members gain a direct leadership role in shaping the future of the global watch & jewellery industry through their actions and collaboration with other members, supplier community and industry at large.
+As a WJI 2030 member, you can access a leading multi-stakeholder community to accelerate your sustainability journey and performance.
+Members shape the future of the global watch & jewellery industry through their actions and collaboration with other members, supplier communities and the industry at large.